-- Enabled enable/disable throughput analysis. - Rate (L1) physical rate value in percent (F1), in kbps (F2) or in Mbps (F3). - Trial, s time of the trial performing for each of the specified frame sizes. - Resolution, % throughput analysis resolution value.
-Possible values: 10 (F1), 1 (F2), 0.1 (F3), 0.01 (F4).
-Lesser resolution value is, the bigger throughput analysis accuracy is.
+- Enabled enable/disable throughput analysis. - Rate, % load value specified in percent of test flow rate (F1), in kbps (F2) or in Mbps (F3). - Trial, s time of the test performing for each of the specified frame sizes.

 5.5.2 Latency test settings